dkuska/multimodal_rag_for_industry/README.md

 # Beyond Text: Optimizing RAG with Multimodal Inputs for Industrial Applications

-This repository implements the methods described in the paper **Beyond Text: Optimizing RAG with Multimodal Inputs for Industrial Applications**.
+This repository implements the methods described in the paper This repository implements the methods described in the paper [Beyond Text: Optimizing RAG with Multimodal Inputs for Industrial Applications](https://arxiv.org/abs/2410.21943).
 It provides the tools, scripts, and evaluation methods necessary to reproduce the experiments presented in the paper.

 ## Table of Contents